As you may know with version 4.0 a new workshop implementation was introduced.

 To get the modded file back, you have to reinstall the mod, just verifying your game cache is not enough.

+So you need to fully uninstall the mod (see above), and then resubscribe to it and install it again.
 In case you had mixed some mods by overwriting one with another, this may mean you have to reinstall several mods to get your install order back working.

 1.4 Mod organization